JeeWeetje/iot-workshop/Azure.md

 2. Select the ResourceGroup `TechDays42rg`.
 It will open a new blade with all resources in this group
 3. Select the `TechDays42fa`.
 If the Function App is not shown yet, refresh the list.
 The Function app resource will be shown in a new blade
-4. Function Apps are quit new in the Azure portal and the interface is still frequently updated.
+4. Function Apps are quite new in the Azure portal and the interface is still frequently updated.
 Check the Function app settings if you want to know the current version.
 5. If you are requested to update the Function App, select `Update`

     ![alt tag](img/azure-function-app-update.png)